pupper/pupper-example/app/README.md

 **Sending**

-To send text to the 'hash' event that will be caught by the PHP listener, we create a component that extends `EventDispatcher`.
+To send a `text_sent` event that will be caught by the PHP listener, we create a component that extends `EventDispatcher`.

 `EventDispatcher` is a component that sends whatever is in its `toSubmit` prop to the socket it's connected to.